chakravala/Grassmann.jl/README.md

 Likewise, any new product formulas will be able to quickly gain from the setup of all of the existing optimizations.

 The *Grassmann.jl* package and its accompanying support packages provide an extensible platform for high performance computing with geometric algebra at high dimensions.
-This enables the usage of many different types of `TensorAlgebra` along with various `VectorSpace` parameters and interoperability for a wide range of scientific and research applications.
+This enables the usage of many different types of `TensorAlgebra` along with various `VectorBundle` parameters and interoperability for a wide range of scientific and research applications.

 ### Requirements